jvconcepcion/nova-vision/README.md

 ![NovaVision Header](./public/brand.png)

 ## 🚀 About the Project
-A cutting-edge landing page for NovaVision's, built with React 19 and Vite.
+A simple landing page for NovaVision's, built with React 19 and Vite.

 ## 🛠️ Tech Stack
 - **Framework:** React 19 + Vite